Police say man pretended to be undercover officer to get sex; officers seeking victims

-Tulsa police say they're looking for more potential victims after a man impersonated an officer and threatened to arrest a woman if she didn't provide sex.
+Tulsa police say they're looking for more potential victims after a man impersonated an officer and threatened to arrest a woman if she didn't perform a sex act.

-She said the man, later identified as Trent Bain, 29, appeared to be carrying a firearm on his hip, according to a Tulsa Police Department news release.
+She said the man, whom police allege was Trent Bain, 29, appeared to be carrying a firearm on his hip, according to a Tulsa Police Department news release.

-"Bain is in no way employed by or associated with the Tulsa Police Department or any other law enforcement agency," the release said.
+"Bain is in no way employed by or associated with the Tulsa Police Department or any other law enforcement agency," the release says.

 During an interview, Bain told investigators he had a similar encounter with a separate female he met on Monday, according to the news release.